Manuscript Submission Guidelines

 In general, authors should strive for economy and clarity when preparing manuscripts for JCR.
 The contribution to knowledge relative to the length of the manuscript is a key criterion in the editorial review process.

-Although the prototypical manuscript submitted to JCR is in the range of 35 to 40 total double-spaced pages (including appendixes, references, tables, and figures), shorter manuscripts are also welcome.
+Although the prototypical manuscript submitted to JCR is in the range of 35 to 40 total double-spaced pages, shorter manuscripts are also welcome.

 In some instances, a piece may require a somewhat longer exposition because of the nature of the manuscript’s objectives or research approach (e.g., development of a new theory, presentation of a series of related experiments, ethnographic research).
 In such cases, manuscripts ranging from 40 to 60 total pages will be considered.